mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 - setup.kibana:
 - host: "10.2.0.4:5601"
 -
-Step  3: Creating the Filebeat Installation Play
+**Step 3**: Creating the Filebeat Installation Play

 On the Ansible VM, create a playbook file, filebeat-playbook.yml.

 - Locate this file in your /etc/ansible/roles/ directory.:
 - Download the .deb file from artifacts.elastic.co.
 - Install the .deb file using the dpkg command dpkg -i filebeat-7.4.0-amd64.deb
 - Copy the Filebeat configuration file from your Ansible container to /etc/filebeat/filebeat.yml
+- Run the playbook with the command line : _ansible-playbook filebeat-playbook.yml

-Step 4: Verifying Installation and Playbook
+**Step 4**: Verifying Installation and Playbook

 To confirm that the ELK stack is receiving logs from your DVWA machines:
 - Navigate back to the Filebeat installation page on the ELK server GUI.